 Efficacy and Safety

-• The composite progression endpoint (n=233) met the futility criteria (HR, 1.09; 95% CI, 0.75-1.59), where futility was defined as ≥1.
+• The composite progression endpoint (n=233) met futility criteria (HR, 1.09; 95% CI, 0.75-1.59; P=0.66), where futility was defined as HR ≥1.

-• There were 83 PSA events (HR, 1.03; 95% CI, 0.67-1.59) and 65 rPFS events (HR, 1.03; 95% CI, 0.63-1.67) that occurred.
+• A total of 83 PSA events (HR, 1.03; 95% CI, 0.67-1.59) and 65 rPFS events (HR, 1.03; 95% CI, 0.63-1.67) occurred.

 ProBio Study

-De Laere et al (2022)11 described the study design for an ongoing, phase 3, outcomeadaptive, multiarm, multiple-assignment, randomized, open-label, international biomarker-driven platform study in patients with de novo mHSPC or L1 mCRPC.
+De Laere et al (2022)14 described the study design for an ongoing, phase 3, outcomeadaptive, multiarm, multiple-assignment, randomized, open-label, international biomarker-driven platform study in patients with de novo mHSPC or L1 mCRPC.
 The information summarized below is limited to the mCRPC treatment phase.

 Study Design/Methods

 • Patients with mCRPC will be randomized to receive either SOC or an experimental treatment including enzalutamide, or niraparib/AAP based on predefined biomarker signatures.
-Local therapy to the prostate will be allowed across all treatment arms.11,12
+Local therapy to the prostate will be allowed across all treatment arms.14,15

 • Patients allocated to the control arm will remain in the control arm throughout subsequent lines of therapy in the trial.
-Patients in the experimental arms will be rerandomized to investigational drugs (abiraterone acetate, enzalutamide, niraparib/AAP, docetaxel, cabazitaxel, or carboplatin) within a treatment class.11
+Patients in the experimental arms will be rerandomized to investigational drugs (abiraterone acetate, enzalutamide, niraparib/AAP, docetaxel, cabazitaxel, or carboplatin) within a treatment class.14

-• Key inclusion criteria: ≥18 years old; histologically confirmed prostate adenocarcinoma starting systemic therapy for metastatic disease, including L1 mCRPC; distant metastatic disease documented by positive bone scan or metastatic lesions on CT/MRI; adequate health and hematologic, hepatic, and renal functions, as assessed by investigator; albumin ≥28 g/L; ECOG PS 0-2.11,12
+• Key inclusion criteria: ≥18 years old; histologically confirmed prostate adenocarcinoma starting systemic therapy for metastatic disease, including L1 mCRPC; distant metastatic disease documented by positive bone scan or metastatic lesions on CT/MRI; adequate health and hematologic, hepatic, and renal functions, as assessed by investigator; albumin ≥28 g/L; ECOG PS 0-2.14,15

 • Key exclusion criteria: other malignancies within 5 years except nonmelanoma skin cancer; myocardial infarction, unstable angina, angioplasty, bypass surgery, stroke, transient ischemic attack, or New York Heart Association class III or IV congestive heart failure ≤6 months prior to randomization; uncontrolled hypertension.
-Specific criteria for the mCRPC phase included undetectable levels of ctDNA; prior systemic therapy (except standard ADT).11,12
+Specific criteria for the mCRPC phase included undetectable levels of ctDNA; prior systemic therapy (except standard ADT).14,15

-• Secondary endpoints: to determine whether biomarker-driven treatment selection can improve PFS for the experimental arms combined vs the control arm and whether a treatment class is superior for a certain biomarker signature by comparing the experimental arms against each other.11
+• Secondary endpoints: to determine whether biomarker-driven treatment selection can improve PFS for the experimental arms combined vs the control arm and whether a treatment class is superior for a certain biomarker signature by comparing the experimental arms against each other.14

 The efficacy and safety results of the ProBio study have not been published.